 DHSA GRANT REPORTS- Iona Farrar-Bell

-Grant recipient Iona Farrar-Bell (left 2012) currently studying architecture, spent four months of her gap year in the Gambia with the Christian charity Crosslinks.
+Grant recipient Iona Farrar-Bell (2012), pictured on the left, currently studying architecture, spent four months of her gap year in the Gambia with the Christian charity Crosslinks.
 Our primary job there was to teach, as well as working in churches, serving in the local slum area and helping run youth and children’s work on a number of Christian conferences in the country.
 I worked at Agape Preparatory School for pupils aged 3-12.
 I went to Gambia with the assumption that teaching would be easy but I was in for a surprise!
 The school is located in a small church hall, using outbuildings as classrooms.
 Several of the classes are in the same rooms with a thin partition separating them.
 Not only did I have to contend with a noisy class myself, I was also battling against the noisy classroom next door.